intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 * IsSYCLOffloadDevice: True if calling clang to set up a device compilation
 * IsSYCLHost: True if setting up a call to clang to do a host compilation

-The additional option `-sycl-std` allows specifiying which version of the SYCL standard will be used for the compilation.
+The option `-sycl-std` allows specifiying which version of the SYCL standard will be used for the compilation.
 The default value for this option is `1.2.1`.